 Behind The Recipe

 I turned to my trusty master muffin recipe as the base of these Thanksgiving inspired muffins.
 What’s a master muffin recipe?
 It’s 1 muffin batter that can produce all sorts of different muffin varieties and flavors.
-Here are some of my other muffin recipes that begin with the same base muffin recipe: apple crumb muffins, peach streusel muffins, cranberry orange muffins, strawberry cheesecake muffins, and blueberry muffins.
+Here are some of my other muffin recipes that begin with the same base muffin recipe: apple cinnamon muffins, peach streusel muffins, cranberry orange muffins, strawberry cheesecake muffins, and blueberry muffins.

 This recipe creates soft and buttery muffins, thanks to butter and sour cream.
 Creaming butter and sugar together creates a fluffy base, so these definitely aren’t your typical super dense muffins.
 Rather, they’re impeccably soft, just like vanilla cupcakes.
 Lots of little ingredients paired together create big-time flavor in this recipe.
 I adore cardamom for its versatility and often use it in chai spice inspired treats like these chai spice snickerdoodles.
 It’s easy to go overboard with a strong spice such as cardamom, but I find that 1 teaspoon was the perfect amount distributed among 1 dozen muffins.

 How To Make Cranberry Cardamom Spice Muffins